Yankees vs. Blue Jays MLB Betting Odds, Trends & Prediction

-The Yankees vs. Blue Jays series will begin at 7:07 p.m.
-ET on Monday night from the Rogers Centre in Toronto, Ontario.
-With Luis Gil set to oppose Chris Bassitt in the pitching matchup, what’s the smart bet in Game 1 of this AL East series tonight?
+The first game in the Yankees vs. Blue Jays series went to Toronto on Monday night.
+With Carlos Rodon set to oppose Yusei Kikuchi in the pitching matchup, which side will take Game 2 at 7:07 p.m.
+ET?

 Game Matchup & Betting Odds